 - An Azure account with an active subscription.
 You can create an account for free.

 The following procedure creates a virtual network with a resource subnet, an Azure Bastion subnet, and an Azure Bastion host.

 In the portal, search for and select Virtual networks.

 On the Basics tab of the Create virtual network screen, enter or select the following information:

 - Subscription: Keep the default or select a different subscription.

 - Resource group: Select Create new, and then name the resource group TestRG.

 - Virtual network name: Enter VNet.

 - Region: Keep the default or select a different region for the network and all its resources.

-On the Security tab, select Enable Azure Bastion.
+On the Security tab, next to BastionHost, select Enable.